Societatem Colimus Pro Scientiam Humanitus Enitentes

 Eloquently stated in Frank Bruni's piece "A Prudent College Path" in the New York Times, "More and more public schools are starting, expanding, refining and successfully promoting honors programs, and particularly honors colleges, that give students some of the virtues and perks of private schools without some of the drawbacks, such as exorbitant tuition and an enclave of extreme privilege."

-With an average class size of 20 students, Honors students have great opportunities to interact with each other and their professors.
+With an average class size under 18 students, Honors students have great opportunities to interact with each other and their professors.
 This environment promotes a strong sense of community and long-lasting relationships.

 The Honors Program brings the best students and faculty together.
 Faculty enjoy teaching Honors courses due to the small size, spirit of curricular innovation, and exceptionally bright, motivated students.